Znapi/project-player/README.md

 For anything else that you don't have installed, try getting whatever you're missing through your package manager first, if you have a package manager.
 If you don't have a package manager, you will need to install whichever libraries you're missing yourself.
 Install the libraries where your compiler can find them.

+### Update

+This project is now abandoned, because an official HTML5 version of Scratch is being developed that will obsolete this project.
+There is also no way I can compete with the optimizations modern JS engines have that help with implementing many parts of the language (e.g. dynamic arrays, hash tables).
+Simple speed tests against even the Flash version already look bleak.

 ### Notes

 This project has only been tested on OS X 10.10 and later, though I have tried to make it cross platform.
 Feel free to test this project on platforms that I haven't!